Agnew throws for 323 yards, San Diego St. beats Fresno St. - WHIZ News

 SAN DIEGO (AP) — Ryan Agnew completed 33 of 47 passes for 323 yards, a touchdown and an interception, and San Diego State beat Fresno State 17-7 on Friday night.

-Agnew is the first San Diego State passer to eclipse 300 yards since Quinn Kahler threw for 326 yards against Air Force on Nov.
+Agnew is the first San Diego State passer to eclipse 300 yards since Quinn Kaehler threw for 326 yards against Air Force on Nov.
 21, 2014.

 The Aztecs (8-2, 5-2 Mountain West Conference) scored the final 17 points after the Bulldogs (4-6, 2-4) opened the scoring on Ronnie Rivers’ 3-yard TD run in the first quarter.